-Even when a pistol duel was undertaken, it was expected that after each discharge of the pistols there would be attempts to resolve the issue.
-However, when a duel did occur, duelers were expected to behavior appropriately.
-The were to use the utmost delicacy and politeness at every stage because as one author noted, “the first essential of a duel is a perfect correctness of behaviour.”
+When a pistol dueling was undertaken, it was expected that after each discharge of the pistols there would be attempts to resolve the issue.
+However, when a duel did occur, duelers were expected to behavior appropriately and duelers were to use the utmost delicacy and politeness at every stage because as one author noted, “the first essential of a duel is a perfect correctness of behaviour.”
 Rules for pistol dueling were so important, the Royal Code of Honor noted that “should any individual attempt to deviate from [the] rules … his adversary will be justified in refusing to recognize him as a gentleman.”

-Etiquette and rules for dueling included the following:
+Etiquette and rules for pistol dueling included the following:

 - No duels were to be fought on Sunday, on a day of a Festival, or near a place of public worship.

 - A gentleman, who valued his own reputation, would not fight a duel with, nor act as a Second to, a person who aggravated and increased discord or violence by striking someone with his fist, a stick, or a glove or called the person a liar, coward, or any other irritating name.